The fuel price hike doesn't have to kill your December road trip: How to save when driving long distances

 Dorpies of Overberg

-If you’ve already been to Cape Town and you’re currently planning another Easter vacation in and around the Mother City, then do yourself a favour – get a car, gather your favourite travel buddies, pack some padkos and head out on the road to the Cape Overberg region.
+If you’ve already been to Cape Town and you’re currently planning another break in and around the Mother City, then do yourself a favour – get a car, gather your favourite travel buddies, pack some padkos and head out on the road to the Cape Overberg region.

 And while this area is most renowned for its quirky dorpies, whale-watching spots, shark-cage diving adventures and laid-back lifestyle, there’s so much more to explore in Overberg’s coastal and inland towns.

 Road tripping for the hops